Craniotomy: Before Your Surgery

-A craniotomy is surgery to open your skull to fix a problem in your brain.
+A craniotomy is surgery to open your skull to treat a problem in your brain.
 It can be done for many reasons.
 For example, you may need a craniotomy if your brain or blood vessels are damaged.
 Or you may need one if you have a tumour or an infection in your brain.

 You may get medicine so you will be asleep during the surgery.
 Or you may be awake, but you will not feel pain.
 Sometimes a person must be awake during surgery so the doctor can test how well the brain is working.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.

 - Be sure you have someone to take you home.
 Anesthesia and pain medicine will make it unsafe for you to drive or get home on your own.

 - Understand exactly what surgery is planned, along with the risks, benefits, and other options.

 - Tell your doctor ALL the medicines and natural health products you take.
 Some may increase the risk of problems during your surgery.
 Your doctor will tell you if you should stop taking any of them before the surgery and how soon to do it.

 - If you take aspirin or some other blood thinner, ask your doctor if you should stop taking it before your surgery.
 Make sure that you understand exactly what your doctor wants you to do.
 These medicines increase the risk of bleeding.